tassa678/Titanic-Survivors/README.md

 ## 📁 Files

-- `Titanic.ipynb`: Full Jupyter Notebook with code and analysis
+- Titanic.ipynb: Full Jupyter Notebook with code and analysis
 - `README.md`: This file

 ---